tutorbookapp/tutorbook/src/pages/api/README.md

    accompanying human-readable error message if any of them fail):
    - Verifies the correct request body was sent (e.g. all parameters are there and are all of the correct types).
+   - Verifies that the `attendees` all have user IDs and profile documents.
+   - Verifies that the appointment creator (the owner of the given `token` JWT) is an `attendee`.
    - Verifies that the requested `Timeslot` is within all of the `attendee`'s availability (by reading each `attendee`'s Firestore profile document).
    - Verifies that the requested `subjects` are included in each of the tutors'